 Xueming Yang (2009-2010), now associate professor at North China Electric Power University in China

 Pu Zhang (Ph.D.
 2015), now postdoc associate at University of Manchester in UK

 Emre Biyikli (Ph.D.
 2015), now senior software engineer at MathWorks.

 Mesut Kirca (Ph.D.
 2013), now assistant professor at Istanbul Technical University in Turkey

 Yao Fu (Ph.D.
-2013), now postdoc associate at Oak Ridge National Laboratory, accepted an offer to join University of Cincinnati as assistant professor
+2013), now assistant professor at University of Cincinnati

 Cengiz Baykasoglu (2015-2016), now associate professor at Hetit University in Turkey